-This course explains how we become aware of the world around us through the senses of touch, taste, smell, and hearing.
-Starting with various physical events, it proceeds to the conversion of these events into neural impulses which carry information to the brain.
-It examines how that information is organized to produce various sensory attributes of feeling, flavour, odour, and sound.
+This course explains how we become aware of the world around us through the senses of vision, audition, touch, taste, and smell.
+Starting with various physical events, it proceeds to the conversion of these events into neural impulses, which carry information to the brain.
+It examines how that information is organized by our neural system to produce various sensory attributes such as objects/colour, sound/speech, texture/pain, flavour, and odor.
 Principles and theories of how the basic attributes are combined to produce the conscious experiences in our mind are addressed.
-Bi-weekly laboratory work illustrates some of the effects and research methods used to study these senses.

-PREREQUISITE: Psychology 101-102
+PREREQUISITE: Psychology 101-102 Three hours a week